pereirinha/woocommerce-variation-details-on-page-product/tags/2.0.2/readme.txt

 Tags: variation details, variation, dimensions, size, weight, woocommerce, woothemes Requires at least: 3.4.1 and WooCommerce 1.6.6
 Tested up to: 3.5.1 and WooCommerce
-Stable tag: 2.0.3
+Stable tag: 2.0.2
 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Displays physical size and/or weight within meta details of product with variations.
+Displays physical size and weight within meta details of product with variations.

 == Description ==

-With this plugin you can display size and/or weight details of your variable products based defined attributes of WooCommerce.
+With this plugin you can display size and weight details of your variable products based defined attributes of WooCommerce.

 It creates a new class called product_details inside product_meta, so you can easily custom on CSS.